get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 - Press `F6` to select sound card.
 And the number next to the sound card name is the `sound_card_number`.

+## Using Shell Script
+You can use [this](https://raw.githubusercontent.com/get543/linux-beginner-guide/main/change.sh) shell script to change output device between headphones and speakers.
+It uses zenity, it comes pre-installed on Ubuntu based distros.
+This is the same script as the Python script the only differrence is you don't have to download autokey.

 # Open Anything On Default Apps
 **On this example, open a video file :**